As an athlete and mother of two young children, Lani is always looking for new ways to present her family with tasty and nutritious meals.

 - Once all liquid has been absorbed, and you have a clump of mushy flour, begin to add milk.
 Begin by adding 1 full cup, whisking immediately and continuously.
 Continue to add milk slowly until the sauce is at the desired thickness.
 Less milk will result in thicker sauce and vice versa.

 - Bring sauce to a simmer and add cheese.
-If sauce becomes thicker than you'd like, add more milk or small amounts of water.
+If the sauce becomes thicker than you'd like, add more milk or small amounts of water.
 Remember!
 Do not stop whisking until the sauce is where you want it.

 - Steam your broccoli in a vegetable steamer.